"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Validation phase findings

 \subsubsection{Aggregating data for documentation}

-\begin{displayquote} "Being able to sort of easily aggregate it all at once without having to screenshot, save, screenshot, save, all that kind of stuff, would be compelling.
+\begin{quote} "Being able to sort of easily aggregate it all at once without having to screenshot, save, screenshot, save, all that kind of stuff, would be compelling.
 [Also] to be able to track it over time.
-I assume even if this stuff is pulled off of the platform because it's reported and seen as toxic, that this system would keep it.'' -P5 \end{displayquote}
+I assume even if this stuff is pulled off of the platform because it's reported and seen as toxic, that this system would keep it.'' -P5 \end{quote}

 Participants thought that one of the main benefits of the prototype tool was the ability to aggregate data to document online harassment attacks.
 As described previously, participants faced many documentation and reporting challenges.
 This included gathering data to service as evidence to build a case.
 This has also been shown to be a gap in existing patchwork of literature and existing tools, as referenced in the literature about how evidence is needed by law to act.
 Further, participants mentioned that screenshots were commonly used to document attacks; however, capturing and keeping track of screenshots can become a difficult task as an attack quickly spirals, as described by P5 above.
 One of the participants, P11, further elaborated on how taking screenshots is not something people can always do or remember.
 If you do not to take a screenshot (for whatever reasons) and then the content is deleted - evidence is lost forever.
 So, the utility of screenshots is mediated by remembering and then acting to take a screenshot above - assuming that the pile on is not happening actively where it is hard to take a screenshot every second, as mentioned by P5 above.